camunda/camunda-docs/docs/guides/sap/rfc-connector.md

       ZEEBE_CLIENT_CLOUD_REGION: 'zzz'
 ```

-Adjust any property describing an infrastructure setting to your requirements.
+3. Adjust any property describing an infrastructure setting to your requirements.
 For example, if a pre-existing destination instance is to be used, adjust the respective resource name.
 Otherwise, the deployment will create any of the services listed in `resources` for you.

-Then, build the deployable archive via `$> mbt build`.
+4. Build the deployable archive via `$> mbt build`.

 ### Deploying the Java application

-Log in to the desired BTP subaccount via the [Cloud Foundry `cli`](https://github.com/cloudfoundry/cli) (cf-cli):
+1. Log in to the desired SAP BTP subaccount via the [Cloud Foundry `cli`](https://github.com/cloudfoundry/cli) (cf-cli):

 ```shell
 $> cf login